 In the 2014 scenario, we learned that trends in consumption play a huge role in the price of fuel however it falls back to the fundamental creed of economics.
 Supply vs demand.
 When the supply of oil was at an all-time high, the demand was not there to satiate it, hence the drop in price.
 There are other factors that do go into the final cost, things like Refining costs vs profit, distribution, marketing, and taxes.
 Refining costs are usually varied seasonally.

 This is why fuel costs increase during the summer months, while also taking into account any additives such as ethanol and other chemicals that reduce CO2 emissions all factor into the final cost of these barrels

-The EIA or the United States Energy Information Administration states that of each barrel 61% is the cost of crude oil, 15% us federal and state taxes, 12% is distribution and marketing, and 12% is refining costs and profits.
+The EIA, or the United States Energy Information Administration, states the percentages of each barrel comes out to 61% the cost of crude oil, 15% U.S. federal and state taxes, 12% distribution and marketing, and 12% refining costs and profits.
 Looking deeper into the supply and production of oil we see that an overwhelming majority of all oil is produced by OPEC.
 This places tremendous power in their hands in deciding the price for fuel.
 This has led to the increase in production of oil in large economic powers such as the United States and Russia, as well as an increase in the production of alternative fuels such as shale oil and biofuels.